Privacy Policy

 - Payment processing for paid services

 Voluntary information is marked accordingly in the registration or profile area.
-It is not required, but can contribute to a better user experience or extended functions.
+It is not required, but may contribute to a better user experience or enhanced functions.

 15.4 Legal obligations

-For certain services, there may be a legal obligation to provide certain data (e.g. tax law requirements, commercial law documentation obligations).
-In such cases, we will inform you separately about the scope and consequences of non-provision.
+For certain services, there may be a legal obligation to provide specific data (e.g. tax law requirements, commercial law documentation obligations).
+In such cases, we will inform you separately of the scope and consequences of non-provision.

 15.5 Consequences of non-provision